INS 101. Overseas Study. (1-3 h)

 This course provides students with a better understanding of the framework and cultural milieu of life in the U.S. and at U.S. universities in order to help them make sense of the cultural differences they (will) encounter in academics, customs, politics, media, and sports, among others.
 Taken by international students prior to or during their first semester at Wake Forest.
 Pass/Fail only.

-This interdisciplinary course focuses on understanding service engagement in a global context.
-Students explore the history of service, charity, and philanthropy around the world and examine the role of educational institutions, nonprofits, and governmental agencies in facilitating global service engagement.
-Using case studies, students consider the role of volunteers as effective global change agents, causes of and barriers to success for global service providers and the structure and operation of international nonprofit organizations.
-The course also reviews various philosophical approaches to alleviating world problems and creating sustainable social change, with specific emphasis on the role of educations as a tool to combat poverty and injustice.
+Focuses on understanding community based global service engagement in a global context.
+Students explore the history of service, charity, and ethical service around the world.
+Using case studies, students consider the role of volunteers as effective global change agents, causes of and barriers to success for global service providers, and the structure and operation of international nonprofit organizations.
+The course introduces students to theoretically-based issues and skills needed for understanding and interacting with people from cultures different from their own.

 Topics that are not covered in other international studies courses.
 May be repeated for up to six hours if the topic changes.